emden/emden.github.io/_pages/04_resources.md

 graph generators, postprocessors and interactive viewers.
 It also includes higher level systems and web sites that rely on Graphviz as a visualization service.
 You can also find Graphviz-related projects in
 <a href="http://code.google.com/hosting/search?q=graphviz" target="_blank">Google Code</a>.
-Please <a href="mailto:erg@graphviz.org">send us</a> suggestions for additions to this list with, if possible, a recommendation as to appropriate category for the resource.
+Please <a href="mailto:erg@alum.mit.edu">send us</a> suggestions for additions to this list with, if possible, a recommendation as to appropriate category for the resource.